stylify/web/content/blog/style-your-next-js-website-faster-with-stylify-css.md

 For easier start, you can checkout the [Stylify Stackblitz playground](https://stackblitz.com/edit/stylify-nextjs-template?devtoolsheight=33&file=pages%2Findex.js) 🎮.

 ## Introduction
 [Stylify](https://stylifycss.com) generates CSS dynamically based on what you write.
 The syntax is similar to css `property:value`.
-Defined utilities are combined with components selectors and in production minified to bare minimum like `.color\:red,.button {color:red}` to `_zx, _ga{color:red}`.
+Defined utilities are combined with components selectors and in production minified to bare minimum like `.color\:red,.button {color:red}` to `.a,.b{color:red}`.

 With Stylify, you can get very small bundles, generate additional lazyloaded CSS chunks and style the page by writting HTML and selectors 🤟.